Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 One of the specialities of Cuba is the rum drink.
 For this, you can find in Old Havana a Museum of Rum where you'll have the opportunity to experience the first hand rum elaboration process and where you can also taste it.
 As well you can learn the history of the Cuban rum and many other very interesting things related to this topic.

-Officially called Plaza de San Francisco de Asís and popularly known as Plaza de las Palomas (Pigeon's Place), is an imposing place, one of the most important of Old Havana.
-It faces the Lonja del Comercio (Business Lounge), an important business centre of the capital city, aside the El Café del Oriente famous restaurant, where the historian of Havana, Eusevio Leal, has a permanent reserved table.
+Officially called Plaza de San Francisco de Asís and popularly known as Plaza de las Palomas (Pigeon's Plaza), is an imposing place, one of the most important in Old Havana.
+It faces the Lonja del Comercio (Business Lounge), an important business centre of the capital city, aside the El Café del Oriente famous restaurant, where the historian of Havana, has, by tradition, a permanent reserved table.

 From the other side of Plaza de las Palomas you can find the great church of San Francisco de Asís.
 And, obviously, the place is all the time full of pigeons and it's one of the photographer's favorite places.